 A mirror session is a connection between a mirror source and a mirror target.
 In the following diagram, the mirror sources on the left are EC2 instances and the mirror target on the right is the cPacket cStor-V virtual appliance.
 The mirror filter determines which network packets are mirrored.
-This setup guide describes how to deploy cStor-V to be used in conjunction with cClear-V. Please see the cPacket Analytics in AWS Quick Start to set up cClear-V.
+This setup guide describes how to deploy cStor-V to be used in conjunction with cClear-V. See the Quick Start Guide for AWS cClear-V Control Center for more information on how to deploy cClear-V in AWS.